Sherry Lansing

-Sherry Lansing (born Sherry Lee Duhl; July 31, 1944) is an American philanthropist and retired film studio executive.
-She is the Chairwoman of the Universal Music Group, and was the CEO of Paramount Pictures and president of production at 20th Century Fox.
-In 1996, she became the first woman to be named Pioneer of the Year by the Foundation of the Motion Picture Pioneers.
-In 1999, she was appointed to the University of California Board of Regents.
-In 2005, she became the first female movie studio head to place hand and foot prints at the Grauman's Chinese Theater.
-In 2001, she was named one of the 30 most powerful women in America by Ladies' Home Journal, and The Hollywood Reporter named her fourth on its Power 100 list in 2003.
+Sherry Lansing (born Sherry Lee Duhl; July 31, 1944) is an American former film studio executive serving as chairwoman of Universal Music Group's board of directors and as a director on the board of Paramount Skydance Corporation.
+She previously served as chairwoman and CEO of Paramount Pictures, and president of production at 20th Century Fox prior to her retirement.
+From 1999 to 2022, she was on the University of California Board of Regents.

+In 2005, she became the first female film studio head to place hand and footprints at the Grauman's Chinese Theater.
+In 2001, she was named one of the 30 most powerful women in the US by Ladies' Home Journal, and The Hollywood Reporter named her number 1 on its Power 100 list numerous times.

-Early life
+Early life and education

-Lansing was born Sherry Lee Duhl in Chicago, Illinois, the only child of Margaret Heimann and real estate investor David Duhl.
+Lansing was born Sherry Lee Duhl in Chicago, Illinois, to Margaret Heimann and real estate investor David Duhl.
 Her mother fled from Nazi Germany in 1937, at the age of 17.
-After her father died when Lansing was nine, her mother remarried to Norton S. Lansing.
+After her father died when Lansing was nine, her mother remarried Norton S. Lansing.
 She was raised in a Jewish household.

 Lansing attended the University of Chicago Laboratory Schools and graduated in 1962.
-In 1966, she earned a Bachelor of Science degree at Northwestern University, where she was a member of Sigma Delta Tau sorority.
+In 1966, she earned a Bachelor of Science degree at Northwestern University and graduated cum laude.
+She was a member of Sigma Delta Tau sorority.